-On a related note: the new Southwest Priority card comes with a $75 annual Southwest travel credit which runs on the cardmember year, not the calendar year – no need to use it up now, specifically.
+The new Southwest Priority card comes with a $75 annual Southwest travel credit which runs on the cardmember year, not the calendar year – no need to use it up now, specifically.

 And if you’re applying for a new CSR card, there’s no special reason to apply before year’s end.
 Whenever you apply, you’ll get just one travel credit during the first year (maybe you can squeeze a second credit in right after the year renews).

 Those who got the CSR before May 21, 2017, are grandfathered into the old system where the travel credit renewal goes with the calendar year.
 (It’s based on the December statement closing, not December 31.)
 Be sure you’ve already used up your credit for this year, and remember that you’ll soon be able to begin using 2020’s credit.

 - The Sapphire Reserve card also has a $60 credit for Doordash for the year of 2021 (nothing for 2022 and beyond).
 Be sure to finish using this before December 31.